dmbarbour/wikilon/docs/AwelonLang.md

 Awelon's primitive combinators are significantly more convenient than SKI: Apply and bind provide structural control over scope, respectively hiding or capturing one value.
 It is possible to abstract and refactor patterns involving multiple arguments or results.
 Explicit copy and drop simplify [substructural](https://en.wikipedia.org/wiki/Substructural_type_system) analysis and uniqueness tracking of type and value references.

+## Encoding

+Valid Awelon code must also be valid UTF-8 text, excluding C0 (except LF) and DEL.
+However, Awelon is designed such that it may be processed as a binary.
+This document hence only mentions codepoints in the ASCII subset of UTF-8.
+Awelon also recognizes only two characters as whitespace: SP (32) and LF (10).
+I wish to avoid the mess that is text line endings across various operating systems.

 ## Words

-Words are identified by a non-empty sequence of UTF-8 codepoints with a few limitations.
-The blacklist is `@#[]()<>{}\/,;|&='"`, C0 (0-31), SP (32), grave (96), DEL (127), or the replacement character.
-Developers are encouraged to favor words that won't need escapes in most external contexts (such as URLs, HTML, Markdown, natural language text, or editable views), and that aren't too large.
+Words are the basic user-definable unit in Awelon.
+Words are identified by a non-empty sequence of characters excluding `@#[]()<>{}\/,;|&='"`, SP (32), grave (96), or DEL (127).
+Although words don't have a hard upper size limit, developers are encouraged to keep them relatively small, and also to ensure most words are readily embedded in external contexts (URLs, HTML, natural language, etc.).

-A useful subset of words is automatically and implicitly defined:
+A small, useful subset of words is implicitly defined:

 * the four Awelon primitive words `a`, `b`, `c`, `d`
 * words to encode natural numbers, regex `[1-9][0-9]*`
 * secure hash resources `$secureHash` or `%secureHash`

-Other words are user defined, through a dictionary.
-There is no hard limit on word size, but words should ideally be kept small.
-Words in Awelon are specific to their UTF-8 encoding - for example, use of a combining diaeresis is distinct from use of a precombined codepoint, and Awelon is case sensitive.

-*Note:* Words may have extrinsic meaning and structural conventions understood by external agents and services, such as `foo.doc` to represent documentation, or `foo.type` to provide hints and assertions for static type analysis.
-This meaning is independent of Awelon language semantics, yet is relevant in context of [application models](ApplicationModel.md) and integration with real world systems.
+Other words are defined in a *Dictionary*.

+Excepting the four primitives, which have primitive rewrite rules, the formal semantics for any word is to rewrite the word to its definition when doing so allows for computation to usefully progress (see *Evaluation*).
+However, words may also have informal semantics based on extrinsic meaning and structural conventions.
+For example, `foo.doc` might be automatically presented as documentation for word `foo`.
+A static analysis tool may peek at `foo.type` for hints or assertions.
+Awelon's [application models](ApplicationModel.md) freely leverage structural conventions for words where appropriate.

 ## Dictionary